Brand identity, iconography, UI/UX design + merchandise

 Iconography

-The client requested a set of icons to represent different diet types and allergens.
-It serves as an essential part of the ordering process.
+A system of icons were created to represent different diet types and allergens, serving as an essential part of the ordering process.
 Users click on the icons to find the right meals, suitable to their diet.

 Email templates